MakeMeSenpai/the_damned/README.md

     - [ ] **Stretch:** Towers should be able to be destroyed by special enemies.

 ### Potential Features:
+- GitMaster
+    - [ ] Set up tester branch -for expirements (such as a Feature request)
+    - [ ] Set up developer branch -for actual development
+    - [ ] Set up demo branch -for prereleases and bug fixing (such as a hotfix branch)
 - Level-up
     - [ ] Create a level-up system for the hero
     - [ ] let players upgrade their hero or potetailly unlock new towers!